-3.0 Pupils
+3 Pupils

-3.1 Our pupils:
+- 3.1 Our pupils: - Are involved in the review of our Digital Safety Agreement through discussion in lessons and other forums, in an age appropriate way;

-- Are involved in the review of our Digital Safety Agreement through discussion in lessons and other forums, in an age appropriate way; - Are responsible for following the Digital Safety Agreement whilst within school as agreed each academic year or whenever a new student starts at the school for the first time, and required to sign that they have read and understood the rules; - Are taught to use the internet in a safe and responsible manner through, for example, ICT and PSHEE lessons; - Are taught to immediately tell an adult about any inappropriate materials or contact from someone they do not know; - Are made aware of the potential use of online digital technologies to expose young people to inappropriate contact from strangers and to extremist ideas and know what to do if they encounter such issues; - Are taught and encouraged to consider the implications for misusing the internet and, for example, posting inappropriate materials to websites; - Are taught that the downloading of materials, for example music files and photographs, needs to be appropriate and 'fit for purpose', based on research for school work, and be copyright free; - Are taught to understand what is meant by e-safety through age appropriate delivery; - Are taught that sending malicious or hurtful messages outside of the school can become a matter whereby the school may set sanctions or involve outside agencies such as the police; - Are taught not to put themselves at risk online or through mobile phone use and taught what to do if they are concerned they have put themselves at risk; - Are not permitted to use phones or other internet enabled devices in school.
+- Are responsible for following the Digital Safety Agreement whilst within school as agreed each academic year or whenever a new pupil starts at the school for the first time, and are required to sign that they have read and understood the rules; - Are taught to use the internet in a safe and responsible manner through, for example, ICT/Computer Science and PSHEE lessons; - Are taught to immediately tell an adult about any inappropriate materials or contact from someone they do not know; - Are made aware of the potential use of online digital technologies to expose young people to inappropriate contact from strangers and to extremist ideas and know what to do if they encounter such issues; - Are taught and encouraged to consider the implications for misusing the internet and, for example, posting inappropriate materials to websites; - Are taught that the downloading of materials, for example music files and photographs, needs to be appropriate and 'fit for purpose', based on research for school work, and be copyright free; - Are taught to understand what is meant by e-safety through age appropriate delivery; - Are taught that sending malicious or hurtful messages outside of the school can become a matter whereby the school may set sanctions or involve outside agencies such as the; - Are taught not to put themselves at risk online or through mobile phone use and taught what to do if they are concerned they have put themselves at risk; - Are given explicit guidelines and procedures for using mobile phones and other personal devices in school and are expected to abide by this policy; and - Must connect to the internet whilst on premises owned or rented by Cognita using the pupil wireless network, and must not circumvent internet access by using a personal device's cellular data services.

-4.0 Inappropriate use by pupils
+4 Inappropriate Use by Pupils

-- 4.1 Should a student be found to deliberately misuse digital or online facilities whilst at school, appropriate sanctions will be applied.
-If a student accidentally accesses inappropriate materials, the student is expected to report this to an appropriate member of staff immediately and take action to minimise the screen or close the window.
+- 4.1 Should a pupil be found to deliberately misuse digital or online facilities whilst at school, appropriate sanctions will be applied.
+If a pupil accidentally accesses inappropriate materials, the pupil is expected to report this to an appropriate member of staff immediately and take action to minimise the screen or close the window.
 Deliberate abuse or damage of school equipment will result in parents being billed for the replacement costs of the equipment.
-Should a student use the internet whilst not on the school premises in such a way as to cause hurt or harm to a member of the school community, the school will act quickly and in accordance with our Behaviour Policies. - 4.2 Refer to Annex 1 for further guidance.
+Should a pupil use the internet whilst not on the school premises in such a way as to cause hurt or harm to a member of the school community, the school will act quickly and in accordance with our Behaviour Policy - 4.2 Refer to Annex 1 for further guidance.

-5.0 Staff
+5 Staff